googlecodelabs/mlkit-ios/README.md

 Codelabs for ML Kit for Firebase
 ============

-This repository contains two codelabs for ML Kit for Firebase:
+This repository contains a codelabs for ML Kit for Firebase:
-* Recognize text in images with ML Kit for Firebase
+* Detect text in images
+* Detect faces and face contour in images
-* Identify objects in images using custom machine learning models with ML Kit for Firebase
+* Identify objects in images using custom machine learning models

 Introduction
 ------------
-In these codelabs, you will build an iOS app that uses various features of ML Kit for Firebase to recognize text and identify objects in images.
-You will learn how to use both the built in on-device and cloud Text Recognition APIs and how to use your own Tensor Flow Lite custom models with ML Kit.
+In these codelabs, you will build an iOS app that uses various features of ML Kit for Firebase to recognize text, face contours and identify objects in images.
+You will learn how to use both the built in on-device and cloud Text Recognition APIs, Face Contour Detection APIs, and how to use your own Tensor Flow Lite custom models with ML Kit.

 Pre-requisites